About / Public Benefit Organization

 Learn about Water Revolution Foundation’s status as a

-non-profit organisation working for the greater general
+non-profit organisation working for the greater good.

 Public Benefit Organization (PBO)